helderdarocha/chess-clocks/README.md

 ## Software

 Develop and compile this sketch in CLion using `arduino-cli` through CMake custom targets.
+You can also simply use the Arduino IDE or any other IDE if you prefer (copy the Chess_Clock_i2C folder).

 ## Project Layout